 Because experimentation is half the fun, right?

-Before we leave, here's an awesome infographic from EmailMonks with 10 different types of email forms and how they work.
+Here's an awesome infographic from EmailMonks with 10 different types of email forms and how they work before we leave.
 Which ones of these have you tried?